Black Hills & Buffalo Roundup

 We are in cowboy country now as we cross into Wyoming.
 In Cheyenne, we stop at the Cheyenne Frontier Days Old West Museum, where the history of the world’s largest outdoor rodeo and western celebration comes alive.
 A premier cultural and historical center, the Museum offers rotating historic artifact exhibits that celebrate the Western legacy and thrilling history of Cheyenne Frontier Days.

-Today we enjoy the awesome beauty of the Black Hills and take in its great attractions.
-First is the on-going sculpting of Crazy Horse Memorial by the Ziolkowski family, then Mount Rushmore, with the 60 ft. high granite faces of four great presidents, making for a memorable day.
+Today we enjoy the beauty of the Black Hills and take in its great attractions.
+First is the ongoing sculpting of Crazy Horse Memorial by the Ziolkowski family.
+We then head to Custer State Park to explore their arts festival.
+We have lunch in Custer State Park at the State Game Lodge.
+Finally, we head to Mount Rushmore, with the 60 ft. high granite faces of four great presidents, making for a memorable day.

 Today is the first day of the Buffalo Round-up!
 The Buffalo Roundup is part of Custer State Park’s management plan to maintain a healthy balance between the number of bison and the available rangeland forage.
 The park can only sustain a certain number of bison, based on the condition of the grassland and how much food is available.
 Each year, the herd, one of the largest in North America, is rounded up.
 New members of the herd are vaccinated, cows are checked for pregnancy and some 250-500 are sorted out of the herd for sale.
 We’ll share a pancake breakfast and hear the thundering hooves as the cowboys and cowgirls bring in the herd.
 Free time this afternoon before we re-join our group for the Fort Hayes Chuckwagon Supper and Show.